Crystal-Bell/Master-Hub-START-HERE-/README.md

 > [Insert 1 sentence: How does this piece of the system contribute to the goal of Bio-Sovereign autonomy?]
 > ## 🚀 CORE COMPONENTS
->  * [Link to relevant documentation or sub-module]
+>  * [Link to relevant documentation or sub-module] ...
+"bridge language"—phrases that sound both professional (to satisfy the algorithm) and deeply personal (to reach your son).
+For example: "A documentation suite for sovereign infrastructure and autonomous, nature-integrated living."